Sink Your Teeth into Family-Friendly Shark Spots in Sarasota

 Dive Deeper

-Families with older kids who are certified scuba divers can book fossil hunting trips through outfitters like Venice Dive Center and Aquanutz Dive Charters.
-If you’re lucky, you’ll find some coveted megalodon teeth.
+Families with older kids who are certified to scuba dive can book fossil hunting trips through local outfitters like Venice Dive Center and Aquanutz Shark Tooth Diving Charters.
+If you’re lucky, you’ll find some coveted megalodon teeth after a guided dive along our Gulf Coast waters!